tewendel/interkit-masterarbeit/sites/docs/src/content/contribute/components.svelte.md

   - `name` name of the field
   - `defaultValue` (optional) default value for the field
   - `type` type of the field (type see below)
+- `docsPath` (optional) a path to the documentation for this block, if not set, will use the name of the component

 ### field types